 Students in this course will learn about the history of international business, investigate the political and economic institutions that structure the global economy, and explore the impact of international environments on firm-level decisions.
 Same as IST 350.
-Holobetz
+Staff

 Theoretical concepts and analytical techniques of corporate finance.
 Topics include management of working capital, capital budgeting and cost of capital and capital structure planning.
 Open to juniors and seniors only.
 Prerequisites: BOS 224, BOS 250 and ECO 100.
-Cover, Kopchak
+Kopchak

 Formulation of investment policies for individuals, firms and institutions; analysis of securities; operation of the securities markets.
 Prerequisite: BOS 360.
-Kopchak
+Papakroni, Kopchak

 Exploration of a specific topic in organization studies through readings chosen and directed by a member of the Department of Business, Organizations, and Society faculty.
 Permission of chairperson is required.
 Staff